nadia-solution-tracker/full-stack-milestome-project/README.md

 ** Bootstrap 4.3**-developing responsive HTML pages

 **JQuery**
 - This project uses Jquery to simplify DOM manipulation and provide better UX.
+Sorting feature implemented using Jquery

 **Backend Database**
 - For local development used sqlite3